-In older homes without high-efficiency appliances, water usage is higher.
+In older homes without high-efficiency appliances, usage is higher.
 Older shower heads can use 20L of water per minute, while new showerheads cannot exceed 9.5L of water per minute.

 If you are a condo building owner, these numbers in each individual condo unit add up quickly.
 In some cases such as in the City of Ottawa, municipalities are moving towards a tiered system for water billing, which may base charges off of bulk meters.
-It is important to closely monitor your water usage to keep your water bill down.
+It is important to closely monitor your water usage to keep your bill down.
 Submetering is also an option to transfer the costs of water to tenants.

 The Connected Sensors team